EvanWilcox/Joe-SS-Refresh/README.md

-# Joe-SS-Refresh
+# Joe'SS Refresh

 Joe'SS Refresh is a visual update to Missouri S&T's Joe'SS software.

-To setup this project:
+To setup this project you will need nodejs v12.19.0 or greater.
+Run the following commands:

     git clone https://github.com/EvanWilcox/Joe-SS-Refresh.git
     cd Joe-SS-Refresh/frontend